- Software Submission Deadlines

 Whenever a given software application is changed, including adding new plug-ins or modules, CAEN staff must also re-test any previously-installed software to ensure they still operate as expected.
 Testing is important, because the installation of one application could modify files or settings shared by multiple other applications, causing unforeseen negative consequences.
-Very few changes can be made during the Fall or Winter terms because it is important to maintain a stable environment while classes are in session.
+Very few changes can be made during the Fall or Winter terms, because it is important to maintain a stable, working environment for students while classes are in session.